Combodo/iTop/readme.txt

 #373 Error when deleting two network devices connected to each other
 #258 Context automatically set when specifying an organization in a search form
 #444 Sort order not visible / lost on refresh
+Crashing when displaying the details of a change in the CSV load history

 Productivity Enhancements
 -------------------------